Global Innovators’ Challenge FAQs

 Do I need to email my poster to you?

-Yes, we do this to ensure all entries get to us on time.
+Yes, we do this to ensure all entries get to us on time and so we can get them printed on high quality poster paper.
 However, if your poster has 3D elements and you would like it to be displayed as the original, you can also send us the poster in the mail to 4 Hamilton Place, London, W1J 7BQ.
 Please remember to also send us a scan or photograph in case the poster is lost or damaged in the mail.

 Can I enter if I’m home schooled?